DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-uk-trainees.md

 ## Check if you can get financial support

-Without settled status, most non-UK candidates will not be eligible for financial support, unless they train to teach languages or physics
+Without settled status, most non-UK candidates will not be eligible for financial support, unless they train to teach languages or physics.

 ### Types of financial support